8go/matrix-commander/README.md

 - new option `--discovery-info` to print discovery info of homeserver
 - new option `--login-info` to get the available login methods from the server
 - new option `--delete-mxc` to delete objects from content repository
+- new option `--rest` to invoke the full Matrix REST API

 # Summary, TLDR